Create a webhook

 Webhooks are used to notify other applications of specific events or changes that occur in your Skedulo application in real-time.

-You can use the Skedulo API to establish webhooks between the Skedulo application and your secure HTTPS API to implement specific event reactions.
-For example, your application may need to be notified every time a new job is created, every time a job is updated with resource information, or every time a job status changes from Queued
+You can use the Skedulo API or Skedulo CLI to establish webhooks between the Skedulo application and your secure HTTPS API to implement specific event reactions.
+For example, your application may need to be notified every time a new job is created, every time a job is updated with resource information, or every time a job status changes from Queued to Dispatched.

 This chapter demonstrates how to set up webhooks for Skedulo using the Skedulo API and ngrok, which is a useful tool for locally testing and viewing webhook responses.